covers1624/DevLogin/README.md

 DevLogin stores certain tokens and private data in `~/.devlogin/` in plain text.
 This is to facilitate using the same login accounts, and tokens across multiple dev environments, etc.
+This location can be changed via the `devlogin.storage` system property.

 The specific data stored in this folder is: